 The first aspect to consider is the effect of incoherence on people’s perception: emotional rejection.
-Actions contradictory to words or realities different from what was promised generate a feeling of disappointment (emotionally rejected) incompatible with what a brand needs: employee motivation and customer satisfaction or delight.
+Actions contradictory to words or realities different from what was promised generate a feeling of disappointment (emotionally rejected) incompatible with what a brand needs to become a reference and forge robust emotional bonds with customers: employee motivation and customer satisfaction or delight.
 In short, to be a source of pride.

 The second aspect is the magnitude of that issue.
 The list of inconsistencies is permanent and massive, affecting the business performance in the same way (constantly and enormously).